 It helps to look at trends and take note of best-selling products

 Another idea is to use Google Trends.
 If you want to find out about the level of interest in a certain topic or for a particular product, Google Trends will show you.
-Perhaps, for example, you want to find out whether interest in an Amazon Fire TV stick is increasing or decreasing, I go to Google Trends and type in Amazon Fire TV Stick.
-I am presented with a graph and I can see that there has been a sudden increase in interest and the interest is not decreasing yet.
+Perhaps, for example, you want to find out whether interest in an Amazon Fire TV stick is increasing or decreasing.
+If you go to Google Trends and type in Amazon Fire TV Stick. you are presented with a graph and you will be able to see what’s happening.
 However, it is important to remember that choosing a niche based on a trending product or topic may bring some quick rewards and then die as quick a death.
 If a niche is shrinking, it will become more and more difficult to get traffic.
 A market that is stable or growing is a better option.

 4. Think about your audience

 Choosing an audience based on your own profile means that you will strongly identify with them.
 You will have insight into their problems, understand their challenges and their desires.
 You will already know what is important to them, what blogs they read, how they dress and talk, what aspirations and goals they have.
 You can find out more about them by going to niche forums and blogs that relate specifically to them.
 This means you are able to develop services and products with some insider knowledge.